MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/serviceworker.md

 ---
 # Use Service Workers to manage network requests and push notifications

-Service Workers are a special type of Web Worker with the ability to intercept, modify, and respond to all network requests using the `Fetch` API.
+[Service Workers][MDNServiceWorkerApi] are a special type of Web Worker with the ability to intercept, modify, and respond to all network requests using the `Fetch` API.
 Service Workers can access the `Cache` API, and asynchronous client-side data stores, such as `IndexedDB`, to store resources.

 ## Registering a Service Worker